blackmagic-debug/black-magic-org/hardware.md

 ## Native Hardware

-The following is a list of official hardware supported by the Native target that is the default compilation target of Black Magic Probe firmware.
+The following is a list of official hardware supported by the native target that is the default compilation target of Black Magic Probe firmware.
 All revisions of the native hardware work with the same firmware binary.

 ### Black Magic Probe V2.3 (BMP23)